RMIT Design Hub: Key influences and design approach

-The Design Hub engages with contrasting eras, with the classic history of Shrine of Remembrance in Saint Kilda Road which marks the other end of Melbourne public axis as well as its neighbouring buildings.
+The Design Hub engages with contrasting eras, with the classic history of Shrine of Remembrance in Saint Kilda Road which marks the other end of Melbourne's public axis as well as its neighboring buildings.

-The vantage point from the roof of the Design Hub provides a clear view of Swanston Street, North of Latrobe Street as well as the Shrine which gives all the more reason for its occupants to go the roof.
-Minimalism is the main design factor for the exterior facade, which consist of circular cells achieving a dynamic design.
+The vantage point from the roof of the Design Hub provides a clear view of Swanston Street, North of Latrobe Street as well as the Shrine which gives all the more reason for its occupants to go to the roof.
+Minimalism is the main design factor for the exterior façade, which consists of circular cells achieving a dynamic design.
 Inspiration for the lucid discs with its steel cylindrical structure came from the beer business that once ran on the CUB Brewery site.

 The intent for the Design Hub facade, however, is to encourage further use and research into solar energy.
-It is because of this that each solar panel can be replaced with innovated panels as the technology continues to develop.
+It is because of this that each solar panel can be replaced with innovative panels as the technology continues to develop.
 Research groups can now use this building to experiment and develop the technology, using its northern facade, dedicated to this research.

 The interior of the Design Hub is designed to encourage the various research groups to 'cross pollinate' ideas with each other, regardless of the relevance between each other's fields of practice.
-This therefore provides a learning environment which should create innovation in design for years to come.
-Influences which addressed the choice in materials of the interior, include RMIT being an industrial college, which is reflected in the use of galvanised steel industrial walkway grating as a cladding material on the walls, creating an industrial atmosphere.
+This, therefore, provides a learning environment that should create innovation in design for years to come.
+Influences that addressed the choice in materials of the interior, include RMIT being an industrial college, which is reflected in the use of galvanized steel industrial walkway grating as a cladding material on the walls, creating an industrial atmosphere.